rhexa/start-vagrant/README.md

-# Lab Vagrant
+# Start Vagrant

-Lab Vagrant is created for learning and practicing purpose of working with Vagrant.
+Start Vagrant is created for learning and practising purpose to work with Vagrant.

 ## Getting Started